N2D4/notes/README.md

 # notes
-A library of notes for my future self
+A collection of notes for my future self